 Pet-friendly: Dogs are allowed in outdoor areas.

-Discover more places to go with my Christmas markets 2023 UK guide and start planning your winter holiday break.
+Discover more places to go with my UK Christmas Markets List and start planning your winter holiday break.

 Location: Millenium Square, Victoria Gardens and Cookridge Street.